chrisarcand/chrisarcand.github.io/projects.md

       <figcaption>Ye Olde Search UI</figcaption>
     </figure>
     <p>
       In February 2013 I worked with some computer science colleagues from the UofM to create a 'classroom finder' web application.
 It searched a database we filled every hour for any unscheduled classrooms on campus and presented the information in a sorted, meaningful way.
 Built mostly in Python, we used the Beautiful Soup library to scrape the University's classroom management site for classroom schedules, placed them in a SQLite database, and presented sorted information in a Flask frontend designed for mobile devices so you could whip out your smartphone on campus and find a place to study on the go.
 The result was a quick and easy way to find classrooms to get away from the <i>very</i> busy study commons, unlike the U's classroom management site which was clunky and didn't have a very good way to browse for open classrooms.
       <br><br>
       It worked quite well.
-Unfortunately, on 5/20/13 the University replaced their R25 scheduling system for a new one called Astra, and so the application is currently inoperable as it hasn't been developed yet to scrape the new system properly.
+Unfortunately, on 5/20/13 the University replaced their R25 scheduling system for a new one called Astra; the application is currently inoperable as it was not updated to scrape the new system properly.
       <br><br>
-      The project is headed by my good friend <a href="http://www.brdyorn.com" target="_blank">Brady Ouren</a>, and is hosted on his site <a href="http://brontasaur.us" target="_blank">brontasaur.us</a>.
-You can read more about the specifics of how we built it on <a href="http://www.brdyorn.com/post/classroom-scraper" target="_blank">his blog post about the subject</a>.
+      The project was headed by my good friend <a href="http://www.brdyorn.com" target="_blank">Brady Ouren</a>.
+      You can read more about the specifics of how we built it on <a href="http://www.brdyorn.com/2013/02/01/classroom-scraper.html" target="_blank">his blog post about the subject</a>.
     </p>
     <p><a href="https://github.com/ChrisArcand/classroom_finder" target="_blank">See this project on GitHub</a></p>
   </div>